PHI-Toolkit/jupyterhub-deploy-docker-localhost/README.md

 5. Jupyter Notebook UI or JupyterLab
 6. Versions of JupyterHub, JupyterLab, Jupyter Notebook, and PostGRESQL Hub backend
 7. OAuth, Notebook and Hub, PostGreSQL Authentication Credentials
-8. Single-user Notebook server timeout (when idle servers are culled)
+8. Single-user Notebook server timeout (when idle servers are culled or stopped)

 The `userlist` file is automatically created from `userlist-template` after the first run of the `buildhub.sh` script.
 For GitHub autentication, follow the template entry for recording GitHub username in the `userlist` file and assigning `admin` status.
 This can also be done through the `Admin` interface of JupyterHub.